Skip to main content

 }

-Continue a completed or errored session from an approval page token:
+Continue a completed or errored session:

-curl -X POST "http://127.0.0.1:12233/approvals/session_abc123/continue" \
+curl -X POST "http://127.0.0.1:12233/sessions/session_abc123/continue?token=$sessionToken" \

 -H "Content-Type: application/json" \

-"prompt": "Please revise the CTA and run the smoke test again",
+-d '{ "prompt": "Please revise the CTA and run the smoke test again" }'

 The continuation endpoint also returns immediately while AgentUse starts the follow-up run: